 Since 2013, interest rates on federal loans have been tied to the 10-year Treasury note.
 For Direct Subsidized and Direct Unsubsidized Loans, interest rates are the 10-year yield plus 2.05 percent or 3.6 percent for undergraduate and graduate students, respectively.
 For Direct PLUS Loans, interest rates are the 10-year yield plus 4.6 percent.
 The 10-year Treasury is a gauge of investor outlook for economic growth, which means that a faster-growing economy makes it more expensive for people to go to college and an economic downturn makes it cheaper.

 How much can I borrow with a federal student loan?

-The amount you can borrow partly depends on your status as an independent or dependent student, which is based on whether your parents financially support you.
+The amount you can borrow in federal student loans partly depends on your status as an independent or dependent student, which is based on whether your parents financially support you.
 How much you can borrow is also based on your year in school, and only a certain amount may be subsidized each year.